Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Optical Hydrodynamics and Two-Stream Instability

-The behavior of the dispersion relation in both sub and supersonic regimes is depicted in see Fig. (\ref{fig:streaming_instability}).
-While in the stable region the waves in the resting fluid are described by the Bogoliubov dispersion, the unstable modes acquire the character of the optical stream (linear dispersion).
-For high Mach numbers the unstable region at high momenta narrows and, at the limit $\beta \rightarrow \infty$ the fluid is always stable.
-The instability is then fully rooted in the acoustic dispersion and fluid-like properties induced by photon-photon interactions.
-In plasma physics, two-stream instabilities occurs when travelling electrons couple via electrostatic interactions with an ionic background \cite{Nicholson}.
-These instabilities, often interpreted as inverse Landau damping, generally demand kinetic formulations in both real and momentum (phase) space.
-The latter is equivalently mimicked here with hydrodynamic equations for a two-component fluid with different streaming velocities.
-A full quantum kinetic description can be constructed in terms of a Wigner distribution function whose evolution is equivalent to the NLS equation \cite{Mendonca2008, Tercas2009}, which may be an appropriate formulation of quantum wave turbulence.
-Also, while the present two-stream instability is rooted in the resonant transfer of kinetic energy from the streaming flow into the Bogoliubov modes on top of the optical fluid, the recently observed Rayleigh-Taylor instability \cite{Shu2012} originates from the shear associated with two optical fluids with different densities (intensities) being accelerated towards each other.
+The dispersion relation in both the slow and fast regimes is depicted in Fig.~(\ref{fig:streaming_instability}).
+In the stable region, the modes of the resting fluid are described by the Bogoliubov dispersion.
+The unstable modes, however, acquire the character of the optical stream (mode attraction).
+For fast streams, the unstable region at high momenta narrows and, in the limit $\beta \rightarrow \infty$ there is only was unstable mode, $q \xi = \beta$.
+The instability is fully rooted in the acoustic dispersion and fluid-like properties arising from photon-photon interactions.
+In plasma physics, two-stream instabilities occurs when travelling electrons couple via electrostatic interactions with an ionic background~\cite{Nicholson}.
+These instabilities, which are often interpreted as inverse Landau damping, are generally described by kinetic equations in both real and momentum space.
+The latter is equivalently mimicked here with the hydrodynamic equations for a two-component fluid with different streaming velocities.
+In a more general framework, one can contruct a kinetic description in terms of a Wigner function defined in both real and momentum space which obbeys a Wignar-Moyal equation~\cite{Mendonca2008, Tercas2009}.
+While this alternative model is completely equivalent to the NLS equation, it describes wave-wave interactions in a more natural way, thus providing an interesting tool for studies on wave turbulence.

-{\it Experimental Considerations -} Among the platforms where the analogy between paraxial propagation and quantum fluids of light has been investigated, nonlinear crystals have attracted particular interest \cite{Wan2007, Shu2012, Sun2012}.
-Atomic vapors driven in the vicinity of a sharp electronic resonance offer yet a different approach which has been greatly unexplored.
-Few examples include the observation self-focusing and self-trapping effects \cite{Grischkowsky1970, Bjorkholm1974}.
-Here, the (linear) two-level susceptibility is given by